Join us in developing a free lifestyle & working with honey bees, chickens and rabbits in Canada

 Four years later, working with nature is still top of mind as they explore the property’s potential.
 With every decision, Victor asks, “How can what I do be sustainable, and how can I help others?”

 Victor spent several years working in various sectors, from missions to business, before starting the farm.
 He continues to operate a shipping company in Montreal.
-Julia is an engineer.
+Julia is a RailWay engineer from Kharkiv, Ukraine and moved to Canada with Victor in 2015.

 “We’re fortunate because we didn’t need this as a source of revenue,” Victor explains.
 This gives them the ability to try new things on the farm.
 “As my business advisor tells me, ‘It’s not trial and error – It’s experimental development!’”